Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 To test this has worked, log out of Putty by typing `exit` and press enter.
 Start a new Putty connection and use the new username and password you have just created.

-Now that you have logged in with the new user, copy the following command and paste into Putty window by right clicking your mouse button.
-You may be asked to re-enter your password.
+Now that you have logged in with the new user, you can update Proxmox with the following command.
 ```
 sudo apt update && sudo apt dist-upgrade -y && sudo apt autoremove -y
 ```